appwrite/rfc/019-multi-storage-support.md

 Do we break any API or SDK backward compatibility?
 If possible, explain what actions we can take to avoid that.
 -->
+Since the implementations extends from the S3 adapter class, if there is some changes in the S3 file , especially new API calls that might not be supported by the S3 compatible API provided by BackBlaze and Linode then there is a chance for my implementations to not function.
 ### Reliability (Tests & Benchmarks)

 #### Scaling

 <!-- Explain how we will scale this new feature. -->

 #### Benchmarks
+This feature can be benchmarked on the basis if the user is able to choose among multiple storage providers and upload their files to the respective buckets.
 <!-- Explain how we will benchmark the new feature. -->

 #### Tests (UI, Unit, E2E)
+I will be using PHP unit to test this new feature.
+I will be making uploads and deletion to the buckets and validate its functionality.

 <!--
 Explain how we will test the new feature.